• Skip to primary navigation

 How to Make Stuffing

-Next, you'll toast the bread in the oven.
-Toasting the bread ensures that your stuffing has some structure and doesn't turn into a soggy, clumpy mush.
+1. Prep the bread.
+Start by cutting the bread into cubes, then spread the cubes on a baking sheet.
+Bake the bread until toasted.
+Tip: Toasting the bread ensures that your stuffing has some structure and doesn't turn into a soggy, clumpy mush.

 Sauteing vegetables in a skillet for stuffing.